kahnvex/slugnet/docs-src/index.rst

 Slugnet represents a neural network as a :code:`Model`.
 You can run a neural network in feedforward mode by calling :code:`model.transform(X)` on a model, where :code:`X` is a matrix of inputs.
+In this case :code:`X` is a matrix to allow users of Slugnet to make several predictions in one call to :code:`model.transform`.
 Before you can run a model in feedforward mode, it must be trained.
 This leads us to backpropogation and optimization.